Skip to navigation Skip to main content Skip to footer

 Latine Celebration

-Latine Celebration: Evolving from the La Raza Graduation Ceremonies of the 1970s, this event celebrates academic success, resilience, and cultural pride.
+Latine Celebration: Evolving from the La Raza Graduation Ceremonies of the 1970s, this celebration commemorates academic success, resilience, and cultural pride.

 Asian Pacific Islander South Asian American Celebration